-Although this distinction can be confusing, and it might seem like legal minutiae, it is a critical distinction that could have a significant impact on your debt-relief options.
-Make sure you work with a lawyer with experience who understands the laws and options available to you in bankruptcy.
+This distinction can be confusing, and it might seem like legal minutiae.
+However, it is a critical distinction that could have a significant impact on your debt-relief options.
+Make sure you work with a lawyer with experience who understands bankruptcy laws.
 At The Law Offices of Ronald I. Chorches, we can advise you of your rights and options.

 The Primary Differences Between Chapter 7 and Chapter 13 Bankruptcy

-Although both forms of bankruptcy are focused on helping debtors find relief, and both involve an automatic stay from collections efforts, there are some significant differences between the two, including:
+Both forms of bankruptcy are focused on helping debtors find relief.
+Furthermore, both involve an automatic stay from collections efforts.
+Nevertheless, there are some significant differences between the two, including:

 - What they can do with your mortgage debt: While a number of solutions can be found with both types of bankruptcy, Chapter 7 is a better tool for removing judgment liens and other leans, while Chapter 13 is a great tool for stripping off second mortgages.